 267583

-Scott #211, 1883 4c blue green Jackson.
-Mint XF/Superb appearance.
+Scott #211 [1883 4c blue green Jackson] Mint with XF/Superb appearance.
 Fresh color.
 Perfect centering.
 Large part original gum, hinged.
 Pinpoint translucent speck.
-(Scott 2018 $1125 OG XF/Superb-90 and $200 no gum.)
+A wonderful looking example that has far better appearance that most Unused examples on the market, at a very low price.
+(Scott 2025 graded values: $1300 OG XF/Superb-90 and $200 without gum.)

 ACTUAL item.